asilaothman/CASE-STUDY/README.md

 * Classification of threat - CWE ID 693

 * Identification : The X-Content-Type-Options header is a security header that directs web browsers not to override the response content-type header.
 This is significant because some web browsers may try to sniff the content type of a response to determine the manner in which to deal with it.
 For instance, if a response is marked as text/html but actually contains JavaScript code, a browser may still try to run the JavaScript code, which could cause security problems.
-A server could be vulnerable to attacks like content spoofing, where an attacker could change the response content type to deceive a browser into running malicious code, by leaving out the X-Content-Type-Options header.
+A server could be vulnerable to attacks like content spoofing, where an attacker could change the response content-type to deceive a browser into running malicious code, by leaving out the X-Content-Type-Options header.
 X-Content-Type-Options Header Missing is a vulnerability where a web server fails to include the X-Content-Type-Options header in its HTTP responses, which corresponds to CWE.
 By tricking a web browser into thinking a response is a different content type, an attacker can use MIME sniffing attacks, which are mitigated by this header.
 A web server may be vulnerable to content spoofing, MIME sniffing, cross-site scripting (XSS), and clickjacking attacks without the X-Content-Type-Options header.

-* Evaluation: During an evaluation, the X-Content-Type-Options header with the value nosniff is present on the website.
-The nosniff value instructs the browser to ignore files with invalid MIME types, reducing the risk of script-based attacks like cross-site scripting (XSS), even though attackers can exploit vulnerabilities by uploading files with those MIME types.
-To stop attackers from taking advantage of holes in the website's defenses and launching malicious attacks, web developers should configure this header properly.
+* Evaluation:

 * Prevention:
 1. Implement the X-Content-Type-Options header in HTTP responses: This header's value ought to be nosniff.
 By doing this, the web server instructs web browsers to only comprehend the response's content according to the response content-type header.